Nathan

 Overview

-Nathan’s practice focuses on assisting companies in a myriad of different complex commercial litigation matters in state and federal courts.
-Specifically, he helps represent businesses in cases involving negligence, personal injury, wrongful death, insurance coverage, contract disputes, products liability and premises liability.
+Nathan’s practice focuses on assisting companies and individuals in a myriad of different complex commercial litigation matters in state and federal courts.
+Specifically, he represents land developers in litigation involving real estate, title issues and disputes with government entities.
+Additionally, his practice also focuses on assisting clients in first-party insurance coverage litigation to recover insurance benefits.
+He also represents clients in disputes involving breaches of contract, negligence, personal injury, wrongful death, products liability and premises liability.

 While in law school, Nathan served as Assistant Articles Editor of the South Texas Law Review and had his comment on cryptocurrency regulation published in the journal.
 He served as a Judicial Intern for Justice Jane Bland in the Texas First Court of Appeals, and also served as an intern with the Office of the Attorney General of Texas, the Harris County District Attorney’s Office, as well as the U.S. Attorneys’ Offices for the Southern District of Texas.